the-rad-lab/arubina/README.md

 ![Section II](/images/act_2.jpg)

-_the computer is on a stand, rope is crumpled in center of space; performers form a triangle, one at the computer; each performer takes turns running XXX.m and reading the resultant phrase outloud to the other two, who respond improvisationaly_
+_the computer is on a stand, rope is crumpled in center of space; performers form a triangle, one at the computer; each performer takes turns running arubina.m and reading the resultant phrase outloud to the other two, who respond improvisationaly_

 * Section III